 There are a couple of methods to make green curry paste.
 One is using a food processor to blend all the ingredients.
 Method two is to use a mortar and pestle to pound ingredients together until you have a smooth curry paste.

-No. Curry powder is made from different ingredients for different recipes than the green curry paste.
+No. Curry powder is made from different ingredients for different recipes than green curry paste.
 Best to try to find store-bought green paste than using curry powder.
 There is no good Thai green curry paste substitute because the recipe is unique, and if you substitute, it won't be a Thai green curry paste anymore.

 Related Recipes